cloud-gov/cg-site/_docs/management/container-to-container.md

 title: Container-to-Container Networking
 ---

 App developers can leverage cloud.gov's [container-to-container networking](https://docs.cloudfoundry.org/concepts/understand-cf-networking.html) feature to allow direct communication between their applications.
-This is implemented by utilizing Cloud Foundry's [overlay network](https://docs.cloudfoundry.org/concepts/understand-cf-networking.html#overlay-network), which is not externally routable.
+This utilizes Cloud Foundry's [overlay network](https://docs.cloudfoundry.org/concepts/understand-cf-networking.html#overlay-network), which is not externally routable.
 Any traffic sent between containers on this network does not leave the overlay.

 ## How to set up container-to-container networking